This blog may contain affiliate links. Read our disclosure policy for more info.

 As mentioned above, you can either drive yourself in a rental car to Agua Azul Waterfalls or go on a guided tour.
 We personally recommend this guided tour simply because the price is so reasonable and you’ll get to visit Mishol-Ha Waterfall too!

 If you’re looking for a breathtaking natural wonder, look no further than the Roberto Barrios Waterfalls!

 These waterfalls are my personal favorite of all of the things to do in Palenque!
 There are several different waterfalls to explore here, and unlike Aqua Azul Waterfalls, are much less built-up and commercialized.
 You’ll walk through the jungle to explore each waterfall where you can jump in and cool off!

-These stunning waterfalls is fed by a river that tumbles down from the nearby mountains, and are surrounded by lush vegetation.
+These stunning waterfalls are fed by a river that tumbles down from the nearby mountains and is surrounded by lush vegetation.
 Visitors can expect to see a variety of colorful flowers and birds, and there are even some small caves to explore!

 The Roberto Barrios Falls include six main swimming spots, each with its own personality.
 Some have huge waterfalls to jump off of, while others have soothing infinity pools.
 Natural slides, tunnels to explore, and waterfalls to shower in are in abundance throughout the area.

 Roberto Barrios Waterfalls are located about an hour away from Palenque city center, and are open daily from 8 am to 5 pm.
 Entrance fees start at 20 MXN (about $1 USD).